-We provide subscription services to automakers, dealers and agency companies.
-Throughout the subscription period, the dealers can publish information such as the pricing of their products, locations and addresses and other related information on our website.
-Revenues are recognized ratably as services are provided over the subscription period.
+We provide subscription services to automakers, dealers and agency companies that represent automakers and automobile dealers.
+We make available throughout the subscription period a webpage linked to our websites and mobile applications where the dealers can publish information such as the pricing of their products, locations and addresses and other related information.
+Revenue is recognized ratably as services are provided over the subscription period.